TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 58 - 8/23 (Thursday)
 Spent a good amount of time playing around with Flexbox and ARIA.
 Mostly Flexbox though.
 Trying to brush up so I can make the Restaurant Reviews app responsive and accessible.
 Been spending so much time with JS and other things, I need to brush up the HTML/CSS stuff.

+### Day 59 - 8/24 (Friday)
+In preparing for project 5, I had a bit of a mixed bag of stuff today.
+Doing more practice with Flexbox and ARIA.
+Also doing more practice with Git to expand the commands I know and writing tons of documentation so I don't forget things.